Awards

 What’s more, the 2026 edition is doubly special, as Iberdrola is celebrating its 125 years of history this year.

-The winning sports projects applied within one of the eight categories proposed by Iberdrola:
+The winning sports projects applied within one of the eight categories proposed by Iberdrola, each with a prize of €50,000, bringing the total prize fund to €400,000:

 • Iberdrola Supera Base: if the project promotes grassroots sport among girls under the age of 16, improving their health and integration.